-New York Daily News to slash 50% of its editorial team
+New York Daily News to slash 50% of its newsroom

 "Mood has obviously not been good," said an editor.
 "Everyone on edge."

-Another reporter said while he had "no inkling of what's going to happen," he understood it was "not going to be good."
+One reporter said while he had "no inkling of what's going to happen," he understood it was "not going to be good."

 Within ten minutes, the email arrived as promised.